Arjunsinghthakur/SOEN-6011/skills/software-quality-assurance.md

 ---
 My Skill Score - 7

 In the Learning phase of how the SQA process works and how to apply SQA skill on the software projects.
-Haven't been exposed to much of Software Quality Assurance projects,
+Haven't been exposed to much of Software Quality Assurance projects.

 ## References
 ---